Product Portfolio Management

 - Fostering innovation: Cultivating a culture of innovation within the organization to keep the product portfolio fresh, relevant, and competitive.

-- Adapting to market changes: Ensuring the portfolio remains flexible and responsive to market trends, technological advancements, and shifts in consumer behavior.
+- Adapting to market changes: Ensuring the portfolio remains flexible and responsive to changing market dynamics, technological advancements, and shifts in consumer behavior.

 - Long-term sustainability: Balancing short-term gains with long-term sustainability, considering factors like environmental impact, social responsibility, and economic trends.